 Siham KnowlesGeneral Manager Network Strategy, AusNet Services

-Siham is the General Manager of Network Engineering and AusNet Services having previously held senior roles in Jemena, Alinta Energy and United Energy & Multinet Gas.
+Siham is the General Manager of Network Engineering and AusNet Services having previously held senior in Jemena, Alinta Energy and United Energy & Multinet Gas.

 Samantha McCullochEnergy Analyst, International Energy Agency